mantraonchain/ethgate/README.md

 # Ethgate

-Ethgate is a library for making batched calls to Ethereum compatible calls.
+Ethgate is a library for making batched calls to Ethereum compatible chains.

 This library is very experimental.
 Even documented features might not work.